 The Oxford and Thames Valley region has chosen to implement Transplant First as its improvement initiative.

 In July they held a learning and sharing event where the teams from Reading and Oxford described their current status and themes emerging for improvement in pre-emptive transplantation.
-They also heard from two patients who described their experiences.
-Blogs are available to read here.

 To find out more about the Oxford and Thames Valley regional activity, click here.